Kaltsoon/data-management-and-databases/exercises/case-assignment.md

 Validate and test your database structure by writing and executing SQL statements for all 16 operations and queries mentioned below.

 > [!NOTE]
-> During the design phase, you can use the below as a checklist when you are conducting conceptual data modelling.
+> During the design phase, you can use the following as a checklist when you are conducting conceptual data modelling.

 The database implementation should be designed to allow the following operations: